Open 24/7 | Call Today

 We have previously written about how workers’ compensation claims differ from personal-injury claims in Illinois.
 Three of the biggest differences are that:

 • An injured worker doesn’t have to prove that his or her employer was at fault in causing the employee’s injury.
-In a personal-injury case, the plaintiff must prove that the defendant was at fault in causing the plaintiff’s injury.
+In a personal-injury case in Chicago, the plaintiff must prove that the defendant was at fault in causing the plaintiff’s injury.

 • An injured worker normally can’t sue his or her employer, but must rely on the workers’ compensation system to resolve the claim.